CactusQ/TensorRT-LLM-Tutorial/README.md

 ## Prerequisites
 - NVIDIA GPU with CUDA support
-- Docker and NVIDIA Container Toolkit installed
+- Docker and NVIDIA Container Toolkit installed (will be installed in the notebook as well)
-- Python 3.10, pip, and necessary Python libraries installed
+- Python 3.10, pip, and necessary Python libraries
 - Jupyter or Google Colab

 Or run the docker container and install Jupyter there: